 Welcome

-Tring Park School is a co-educational boarding and day school based in Hertfordshire, UK.
+Tring Park School is a co-educational boarding and day school based in Hertfordshire, UK, educating and training young people from the age of 7 to 19.
 Pupils receive rigorous training in the performing arts, that is combined with an extensive academic programme of study.
 Our Preps benefit from a unique private school education with an emphasis on performing arts and creativity.
 From Year 7, pupils can specialise in either Dance or Performance Foundation, with the option to focus on Dance, Commercial Music, Musical Theatre or Acting at Sixth Form level.

 Our pupils are dedicated, committed, enthusiastic, and hard working.
 It’s an energetic and vibrant atmosphere – and that is something that quickly rubs off on new pupils.